smbensi/CI_python/notes.md

 ## Integration tests

-- the goal of integration tests is to check how your components interact with each other as parts of a larger system
+- the goal of integration tests is to check how your components interact with each other as parts of a larger system .
+- add `pytest-timeout` plugin to pyproject.toml to allow to force failure of test cases that take too long to run
+- we add `conftest.py` where we place common fixtures which different types of test will share
+- because `conftest.py` is located one level up in the folder hierarchy, pytest will pick up all the fixtures defined in it and make them visible throughout the nested folders.